RadithSandeepa/animated-website-UI-templates/README.md

 <a id="Try-Now"></a>
 ## Explore Now

-Visit the parallax scrolling website project hosted on https://radithsandeepa.github.io/animated-website-UI-templates/ and immerse yourself in a captivating scrolling experience!🌟🖱️
+Visit the parallax scrolling website project and immerse yourself in a captivating scrolling experience!👻🎃🧛‍♂️🌙